Psychology Program

 • These opportunities allow students a practical application of the knowledge and skills they learn in the classroom.

-• Core I classes are foundational courses and include: Introduction to Professional Psychology, Developmental Psychology, Social Psychology, Design and Analysis I, Personality Psychology and Abnormal Psychology
+• Courses are separated into several focus areas and include the following: Introduction to Professional Psychology, Developmental Psychology, Social Psychology, Design and Analysis I, Personality Psychology, Abnormal Psychology, History of Psychology, Biological Psychology, Clinical Psychology, and Introduction to Learning.

 Example Coursework - B.S. in Psychology